kyy-michelle/kyy-michelle.github.io/static/markdown/blog.md

 ![Screenshot before font update](/images/blog/site-fonts.jpg)

 #### Deploy
 Originally I planned to deploy from the `/docs` folder in the master branch, but it turns out that my current repository naming scheme [doesn't allow this](https://help.github.com/en/articles/configuring-a-publishing-source-for-github-pages#publishing-your-github-pages-site-from-a-docs-folder-on-your-master-branch).
-So instead I decided to split the project into different branches like below.
+Instead I decided to split the project into different branches like below.

 | Branch           | Description |
 | ---------------- | ------------------------------------------------------------- |